MicrosoftDocs/win32/desktop-src/VSS/vss-metadata-components.md

 ---
-Description: 'Critical to organizing which files of which writer are to be backed up or restored is the concept of a component.' ms.assetid: '5f85bd0e-31bb-45aa-af7c-15299ed31b26'
+Description: Critical to organizing which files of which writer are to be backed up or restored is the concept of a component. ms.assetid: 5f85bd0e-31bb-45aa-af7c-15299ed31b26
-title: VSS Metadata Components
+title: VSS Metadata Components ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VSS Metadata Components